jheady/packer-centos-kvm-vagrant/README.md

 	* https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli
 * Vagrant installed - If the hashicorp repo was added in the previous step, this will be as easy as installing via the repo.
 	* https://developer.hashicorp.com/vagrant/downloads
 * Download the latest centos7 image from one of the available mirrors.
 Also grab the sha256sum of the file.
 It's recommended to use the minimal ISO image.
+The URL for the iso can be used in the iso_url field if desired.
+It was easier to download the file locally while doing multiple test builds.
 	* Mirror list - http://isoredirect.centos.org/centos/7/isos/x86_64/
 * Clone the git repository
 * Change iso_url and iso_checksum in the `centos.pkr.hcl` file as needed to match with the ones downloaded.
-* cd into the repository and run `packer init`, this will download the most recent version of the qemu plugin.
+* cd into the repository and run `packer init centos.pkr.hcl`, this will download the most recent version of the qemu plugin.
 An empty response implies that the plugin is already present.
-* Run `packer build centos.pkv.hcl` and wait.
+* Run `packer build centos.pkr.hcl` and wait.
 Alternatively, connect to the VNC port packer provides and watch the build.

 In the repository are 3  main files for the build
 * `centos.pkr.hcl` - This file is the core packer build file.
 * `ks.cfg` - This is the kickstart file that allows packer to build the os unattended.
+For a more streamlined system, or alternate environment, modify packages list as desired.
+Removing everything will result in just the core system being installed.
+Along with sudo as it's installed in the post processing steps.
 * `vagrant.rb.j2` - This is the base Vagrantfile that will be stored in the box image.

 The full run took about 25-30 minutes from packer build command to vagrant box ready for usage on an Intel i5-7200 laptop.